Emre Mor: Borussia Dortmund

 Borussia Dortmund confirmed signing Mor on 7 June 2016, announcing a five-year contract.

 In a training session after a defeat against Bayern Munich in April 2017, Mor and his teammates were sent on a run by manager Thomas Tuchel and physical trainer Rainer Schrey.
 When Tuchel and Schrey instructed Mor to continue on for an extra round, Mor reportedly loudly protested, which prompted a fiery reaction from Tuchel.
 Earlier on the year, it was also reported that Dortmund were dissatisfied with Mor's attitude and willingness to integrate into the team.

 He made only 12 appearances in the Bundesliga and UEFA Champions League for Borussia Dortmund during the 2016–17 season, usually as a substitute on the right wing or in attacking midfield.

 Celta Vigo

-On 29 August 2017, Mor signed for Spanish club Celta Vigo for €13 million.
-That made him the second most expensive signing in Celta's history.
+On 29 August 2017, Mor signed for Spanish club Celta Vigo for a reported €13 million, making him the second most expensive signing in the club's history.
+He struggled for playing time, starting only one league match and playing 384 minutes before mid-December.

-He started just only one Liga game for the club and played only 384 minutes until mid December.
-On 17 December 2017, he was on the bench again for the loss against Villarreal while youth team player Brais Méndez filled in for the suspended Iago Aspas.

-"Emre has to understand that technical skill is not enough to earn him more playing time.
+Emre has to understand that technical skill is not enough to earn him more playing time.
 There are no miracles or coincidences.
-Mentally, he needs to change."
+Mentally, he needs to change.